learn-co-curriculum/react-hooks-custom-hooks/README.md

-Our `HomePage` component is now significantly cleaner, because it no longer has to worry about all the logic related to handling the fetch request and setting state based on the response &mdash; all of that logic is now nicely encapsulated in our `useQuery` hook!
+Our `HomePage` component is now significantly cleaner, because it no longer has to worry about all the logic related to handling the fetch request and setting state based on the response — all of that logic is now nicely encapsulated in our `useQuery` hook!

 In order to get this hook to work with the `ArticlePage` component as well, we